maidiance/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+  A class component requires a constructor, a render() function, and must extend React.Component to function.
+A functional component accepts props through arguments passed into it where a class component can access props through this.props.
+Class components can access and update a this.state inherently whereas functional components do not.
+Finally, React lifecycle methods (ie componentDidMount) can only be used in class components.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+  componentWillMount is called just before render() (before mounting the component). componentDidUpdate will be called immediately after the component updates - but not for the initial render.

 3. Define stateful logic.

+  Logic, aka code, that is applied to data - usually objects or arrays of objects.
+For example, updating a formValue from a user and then validating that form against some kind of rule - password must include an uppercase character for example.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+  Arrange - render the component that is being tested.
+  Act - simulate user action(s) that are to be tested. (ie: input into forms) Assert - check to see the expected results (ie: error component)